spring-projects/spring-hateoas/readme.md

 assertThat(link.getRel(), is("people"));
 assertThat(link.getHref(), endsWith("/people"));
 ```

-``
-The `ControllerLinkBuilder` uses Springs `ServletUriComponentsBuilder` under the hood to obtain the basic URI information from the current request.
+The `ControllerLinkBuilder` uses Spring's `ServletUriComponentsBuilder` under the hood to obtain the basic URI information from the current request.
 Assuming your application runs at `http://localhost:8080/your-app` This will be exactly the URI you're constructing additional parts on top.
 The builder now inspects the given controller class for its root mapping and thus end up with `http://localhost:8080/your-app/people`.
 You can also easily build more nested links as well:

 ```java
 Person person = new Person(1L, "Dave", "Matthews");